GraxCode/java-crackmes/solutions/crackme-1.md

 }
 ```

-The full explaination can be read at http://www.nullsecurity.org/article/crackmes_one_noverify_graxcode_java_crackme_1
+The full explanation can be read at http://www.nullsecurity.org/article/crackmes_one_noverify_graxcode_java_crackme_1

 </details>